 Although Damon and Affleck have now worked as Hollywood stars for over 2 decades, a lot of what made Good Will Hunting successful has disappeared.
 Harvey Weinstein has gone to prison for multiple sex crimes.
 Affleck and Damon have largely moved on from these types of roles into other projects.
 Even the business does not resemble the model that Good Will Hunting was made under.

 However, the biggest change probably comes in the form of tech.
 Good Will Hunting exists in a world of pay phones and late 90s tech.
-Ben Affleck fedexed the script to Kevin Smith because no internet existed.
+Ben Affleck fedexed the script to Kevin Smith because the internet did not exist in the way it does now.
 Although they broke into the business, they broke in at a very different time period.

 Perhaps the best example of this is Project Greenlight (2001-2016), a show about breaking into the business executive produced and presented by Damon and Affleck.
 After its cancellation in 2016, HBO Max rebooted the show with Issa Rae, a filmmaker, actress, and showrunner who originally got her start on YouTube.